adobemomo/nearbuy/README.md

   - Add access protections on goods

 ### Coverage
   Coverage for RSpec is 100% and for Cucumber is above 80%.
-Some code of models is tested via RSpec but is not covered by Cucumber, since it's not the use case for Cucumber.
+All code has been tested.